ScreenSkills Select application guidelines

 We require an electronic copy of your application and supporting materials:

-- Preferred submission format – file sharing via Dropbox, or other file sharing/transfer sites
+- Preferred submission format – file sharing via One Drive, or other file sharing/transfer sites

 - USB Stick/External hard drive (please note we are not able to return these)